 Blockchain technology is entirely secure, and it’s one of the most promising new developments in cryptocurrency.

 But that security doesn’t mean that cryptocurrencies won’t be facing regulations.
 Regulators could very well bring securities laws that are already on the books to cryptocurrency.
-Bitcoin may end up escaping regulations (they’re better at following the rules), but Ether and Ripple (the second and third most traded cryptocurrencies) look like prime targets for regulation.
+Bitcoin may end up escaping regulations, but Ether and Ripple (the second and third most traded cryptocurrencies) look like prime targets for regulation.

 How Will This Affect Initial Coin Offerings (ICOs)?